Gut Health & Bloating: Causes, Symptoms & Natural Ways To Improve Digestion

 Poor Diet

-Highly processed foods, excess sugar, and low fibre diets may reduce microbiome diversity.
+Highly processed foods, excess sugar and low fibre diets may reduce microbiome diversity over time.

 • Whole foods